sekkiat/Auto-Generating-SSL-Certificate/README.md

 ## Usage: Generate_SSL.sh
 ---------------------------------------------------------------------------------------------------------------------

-  -t <type> [1] CA, [2] Web, [3] Server.
+  -t <type> [1] CA, [2] Web, [3] Server. </br></br>

-        REQUIRED.
+ :exclamation: REQUIRED to define what type of certificate need to generate.

         [2] passsword certificate will be remove.
         [3] password certificate will remain.

-  -n <number> How many SSL certificate you need to generate.
+  -n <number> How many SSL certificate you need to generate. </br></br>

-        REQUIRED for generate web and server certificate if you not specify hostname list.
+  :exclamation: REQUIRED for generate web and server certificate if you not specify the hostname list.

   -p <hostname_list> Generate the Certificate based on the hostname in the file.

-        REQUIRED if you want to generate the certificates based on hostname list
+ :exclamation: REQUIRED if you want to generate the certificates based on hostname list

   -zc <no_ca_cert> No Required to Define CA Cert